What Does it Take to Be a Solar Sales Representative or Assessor?

 - Salesforce.com Salesforce CRM

-What education or degrees do I need to become a Solar Sales Representative or Assessor?
+What education is needed to be a Solar Sales Representative or Assessor?

-How Long Does it Take to Become a Solar Sales Representative or Assessor?
+What work experience do I need to become a Solar Sales Representative or Assessor?

-Where Solar Sales Representatives and Assessors Are Employed
+Where do Solar Sales Representatives and Assessors Work?

 Image Credit: Nick Nijhuis via Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)